Snake bites – learn how to act fast and effectively!

 - Bathe the area in cold water to help control the swelling.

-- Carry the dog to minimise the spread of the venom around the body.
+- Carry your pet, if possible, to minimise the spread of the venom around the body.

-- Keep the dog quiet and still on the way to the clinic.
+- Keep your pet quiet and still on the way to the clinic.

 Treatment of a snake bite

 More than 95% of pets that are bitten by an adder will survive with prompt treatment.
 The average recovery time ranges from 24 hours to four weeks.
 Pain relief will be given as the bite is usually painful.
 Intravenous fluids may be needed to maintain blood pressure, treat signs of shock and reduce the risk of organ failure.
 Antihistamines may be used to help to reduce the effects of the venom.
 In severe cases anti-venom will be used.
 Anti-venom binds to and inactivates the venom to stop it causing further harm.
 It can be difficult to obtain and there is currently no licensed preparation in the UK, so it has to be imported.